musios-app/spotify-playlist-to-gigperformer/README.md

 Do you sort out your setlist in Spotify?
 This script generates a skeleton Gig Performer Gig file from a Spotify playlist.
 It's a timesaver if you've already built your rackspaces.
 The Gig file is sparse but contains:

-* Set list with each song from the Spotify playlist (to a max of 100 tracks)
+* Set list with each song from the Spotify playlist
 * Some metadata for the playlist in a comment in the Gig script
 * Each song has the name and artist(s)
 * GP defaults are used for tempo (120bpm), key (C major), time signature (4/4)
 * Gig Performer 5 Gig file format

+### Known Limitations & Issues

+* The tool needs better notification if the Spotify API request fails
+* Maximum of 100 tracks will be added to GP .gig file
+* Some Spotify playlist IDs are not supported by the Spotify playlist API
+* Unfortunately, in late 2024 Spotify withdrew it's "Feature" API which provided very useful information such as key, time signature, tempo, style and more.
+They say they will launch something new and better - who knows what or when.

 **This code is provided as-is.
 The structure for GP's Gig file, song file and other file formats are clear but not documented and they recommend not manipulating the XML files.**

-**Notes**

-* This is a development version as a step towards an easier-to-use web page.
-It requires some development skills to use.
-If you can run `node` from a terminal then you're ok
-* You'll need to get Spotify API credentials (summary below).
-This won't be needed in a web version.

-Unfortunately, in late 2024 Spotify withdrew it's "Feature" API which contained very useful information such as key, time signature, tempo, style and more.
-They say they will launch something new and better - who knows what or when.